LHCJet/JET/README.md

 ```C++
 JETJet::JetDefinition * jetDefinition = new JETJet::EtAlphaConeDefinition(alpha, beta);
 ```
-This is the generalized algorithm described in the appendix of arXiv:1411.xxxx.
+This is the generalized algorithm described in Appendix A of arXiv:1411.3705.